University of Illinois College of Medicine

 - Upgrade to Solid State Drive (SSD) on laptops offering SSD to improve performance, especially during startup.
 Upgrade to larger, high-speed (7200 rpm vs. 5400 rpm) hard drive for improved performance by allowing faster access to applications and documents.
 SSDs generally do not store as much as you can on a traditional HD, but are lighter and faster.
 Consider an external drive for storing more data.

-- Upgrade to larger battery if weight is not a concern to increase the time laptop can be used without having to plug into a power outlet for recharge.
+- Upgrade to a larger battery if weight is not a concern to increase the amount of time the laptop can be used without having to plug into a power outlet for recharge.
 Be aware that batteries degrade over time and must be replaced when run time is no longer sufficient.

-Tablets (Apple’s iPad, Samsung’s Galaxy Tab, Motorola’s Zoom, Windows Surface etc.) and Netbooks (super small laptops with limited memory and processing power) do not meet the minimum hardware requirements for UI COM.
-That being said, a tablet can make your studying portable, and certain activities are easier on a tablet or smartphone than on a laptop.
+Tablets (Apple’s iPad, Samsung’s Galaxy Tab, Motorola’s Zoom, Windows Surface etc.) and Netbooks (super small laptops with limited memory and processing power) do not meet the minimum hardware requirements for UICOM.
+That being said, a tablet can make studying portable, and certain activities are easier on a tablet or smartphone than on a laptop.

 Some students find it useful to own a printer, others find they can be “paperless” with the use of a tablet computer.
-There are b/w and color printers available for “pay-to-print” in Edelstone Student Lounge as well as near the elevators on each floor in the Learning Center.
-You can print to these from your laptop – see http://accc.uic.edu/service/printing for more information on UIC Campus Printing.
-Tablet/mobile printing is coming soon!
+There are b/w and color printers available for “pay-to-print” in Edelstone Student Lounge (basement of College of Medicine West Tower (CMWT) as well as near the elevators on each floor in the Learning Center.
+You can print to these from your laptop – see https://help.uillinois.edu/TDClient/37/uic/Requests/ServiceDet?ID=415 for more information on UIC Campus Printing.

-Most teaching and learning locations in the College of Medicine, as well as in the dorms, cafeteria and the Health Sciences Library have wireless network access.
-For more information on UIC wireless, including requirements, please see http://accc.uic.edu/service/wireless.
+Most teaching and learning locations in the College of Medicine, as well as in the dorms, cafeteria and the Library of the Health Sciences (LHS) have wireless network access.
+For more information on UIC wireless, including requirements, please see https://help.uillinois.edu/TDClient/37/uic/Requests/ServiceDet?ID=477.
 Read the specifications carefully, your computer must meet the requirements to access campus wireless!
 You will also find it useful to have high-speed Internet access at home, if you intend to study there.

 Finally, we strongly discourage you from purchasing a service contract or warranty from anyone other than the original equipment manufacturer (Sony, Dell, Apple, HP, etc).
 We have experienced significant difficulties in dealing with 3rd party support vendors.
 Unfortunately we are not able to provide loaner laptops to students, but do provide 24/7 access to a small number of computers in the Edelstone Student Lounge.

-Feel free to contact our Director of Support Services, Lee Katman at MDpcHelp@uic.edu if you have questions about your purchase decision.
+Feel free to contact our Help Desk at [email protected] if you have questions about your purchase decision.